ashishtele/ashishtele.github.io/_posts/2026-09-16-Self_Improving_Agent_Loop.md

 > Traces without a loop are just expensive receipts.

+Hamel and Shreya put it bluntly: *"Error analysis is the most important activity in evals.
+It helps you decide what evals to write in the first place."* ([AI Evals FAQ](https://hamel.dev/blog/posts/evals-faq/#q-why-is-error-analysis-so-important-in-ai-evals-and-how-is-it-performed)) Our nightly Claude job is exactly that — systematic error analysis at scale, not a metrics dashboard.

 Postgres is memory.
 Azure is eyes.
 Claude is brain.

 ## Why two stores (the separation that matters)